People

 Emeritus Faculty

 Dr. Joyce Burkhalter Flueckiger joined Emory’s Religion Department in 1992 and retired in 2021.
-She was instrumental in founding the Telugu Initiative at Emory, in which she remains active, and she continues to work with doctoral students.
+She was instrumental in founding the Telugu Initiative at Emory.
 One goal of her research and teaching has been to bring unwritten traditions—vernacular and everyday religion–into the mainstream of the study of religion.
 Dr. Flueckiger spent one year in Tirupati, Andhra Pradesh, researching narrative and ritual traditions of the village goddess Gangamma, which resulted in publication of When the World Becomes Female: Possibilities of a South Indian Goddess (2013).
-She has conducted extensive research in Hyderabad, from which she published a book about a Muslim female healer, In Amma’s Healing Room: Gender & Vernacular Islam in South India (2006) and select chapters of Material Acts in Everyday Hindu Worlds (2020).
+She has conducted extensive research in Hyderabad, from which she published a book about a Muslim female healer, In Amma’s Healing Room: Gender & Vernacular Islam in South India (2006).
+She has integrated Telugu traditions in select chapters of Material Acts in Everyday Hindu Worlds (2020) and Everyday Hinduism (a textbook, 2015).
 She has also written about oral traditions, ritual, and materiality in Chhattisgarh and Uttarakhand.

 Dr. Velcheru Narayana Rao taught Telugu and Indian literatures for 38 years at the University of Wisconsin-Madison, where he was Krishnadevaraya Professor of Languages and Cultures of Asia.
 In 2015, he was named the first Visweswara Rao and Sita Koppaka Professor in Telugu Culture, Literature, and History at Emory University, a position which he held until December 2017.
 Professor Narayana Rao is the author of several books on Telugu Literature and South Indian history including Classical Telugu Poetry: An Anthology, with David Shulman (2002), God On the Hill: Temple Songs from Tirupati, with David Shulman (2005), The Story of Manu, with David Shulman (2015), and Text and Tradition in South India (2016).
 Most recently, he was awarded the prestigious Sahitya Akademi Award by the Government of India in 2021.